voilacode/authmini/README.md

 The core mission is to equip developers with clean code practices, proper development guidelines, comprehensive testing strategies, and well-documented patterns that can be leveraged by LLMs for code generation.
 This progressive approach helps developers build enterprise-ready skills through practical implementation.

+## Prerequisites

+Before diving into the versions of AuthMini, we recommend familiarizing yourself with these essential concepts:

+- [JavaScript Essentials for Beginners with Fastify](1_JavaScript_Essentials_for_Beginners_with_Fastify.md) - Core JavaScript concepts and basics of Fastify
+- [Fastify Guide for Beginners](2_Fastify_Guide_for_Beginners.md) - Detailed introduction to the Fastify framework
+- [Alpine Essentials for Beginners](3_Alpine_Essentials_for_Beginners.md) - Frontend JavaScript with Alpine.js
+- [SQL Essentials with SQLite for Beginners](4_SQL_Essentials_with_SQLite_for_Beginners.md) - Database fundamentals with SQLite
+- [Tailwind CSS Essentials for Beginners](5_Tailwind_CSS_Essentials_for_Beginners.md) - Modern CSS styling with Tailwind

+These resources will provide the foundational knowledge needed to understand and implement each version of AuthMini effectively.

 ## Versions

 | Version | Focus                        | Description                                                                    | Link                                                         |